 With ser (you can't use estar): Es decir, es necesario compartir.

 Is there a difference between them?
 Not really.
 OK, maybe a very subtle one, practically inexistent: it could be argued that the level of urgency in which the necessity is expressed is different for each sentence.
 Hay que is more pressing, se tiene is a little less, and es necesario is even lesser.
 It's really a negligible and debatable difference, so feel free to use them indistinctly.

 Another case.
 We can use hay to express the concept of "there are/there is."

 Creo que hay muchas personas haciendo "circuit bending"

-I believe there are many people doing circuit bending.
+I believe that there are many people doing circuit bending

 Can we use the other verbs to express the same idea?
 Well, this is a tricky matter.
 Of course, the following sentences are all possible in Spanish: